Alleged scheme to fix generic-drug prices started as dinners and ‘Girls Nights Out’

 Executives of Heritage, a New Jersey company described as the “principal architect and ringleader of the conspiracies,” sought out competitors and got them to “agree to raise prices for a large number of generic drugs,” according to the complaint.

-A Heritage saleswoman from Minnesota would allegedly organized the “Girls Nights Out,” Swanson said.
+A Heritage saleswoman from Minnesota would allegedly organize the “Girls Nights Out,” Swanson said.
 The gatherings were sometimes called “women in the industry” meetings, as if the aspiring executives intended to mentor each other on the secrets to getting ahead in a man’s world.

 But the cocktail conversation veered far from career advice.
 Instead, the saleswomen shared sensitive information about their companies’ business plans, according to the complaint.